 Tom is 7.
 He`s a good boy but usually fails to get to school on time.
 Tom forgets to wash his hands from time to time, and he never makes up his bed.
 His mom decided to set up a behavior reward system.
 She looked through the behavior management printable reward charts and decided on one of them.
 From that moment on, she stopped criticizing her son’s bad behavior.
 Tom`s mom began focusing on the positive moments instead.

-There were points for making a bed, brushing teeth, getting to school on time, washing hands, and so on.
+There were points for making a bed and making sure to follow good sleep hygiene, brushing teeth, getting to school on time, washing hands, and so on.
 She weekly wrote down on a board the number of points received.
 Three points stood for 15 cents.
 Tom was free to spend them on his own decision.
 As a result, his behavior became better.
-Tom learned new positive habits because he had a motivation for it.
+Tom learned new positive habits because he had a motivation for them.
 By the way, it’s not so easy to motivate children, but the chart works miracles.

 The most powerful motivation is intrinsic.
 Reward charts for kids are, in turn, a source of extrinsic motivation.
 Still, researchers claim both types of inspiration are connected.
 Thus, one should have basic skills for learning the intrinsic value of an activity.
 They are taught with the help of extrinsic motivation tools.
 Take, for example, reading.
 A kid may find it exciting and, thus, be intrinsically driven.
 Yet, there was extrinsic motivation at first, when he received points for reading 10 minutes a day.
 By the way, kids may complete a survey to find a book they will certainly like.

-What Types of Reward Charts for Kids to Choose?
+What Types of Reward Charts for Kids to Choose from?

-You may find stickers on the internet or create your own one.
+You may find stickers on the internet or create your own.
 It can be small squares or disks with cartoon characters.
 Another option is stickers in the shape of random characters.
 The only thing that matters is that kids like its design.

 Color Behavior Chart